Fey (singer): '90s Pop, Desnuda, Eternas Tours, New music and Hits Tour (2016 – onwards)

 In February 2023, Fey announced that she and Alejandra Guzman will embark in a joint show called the "Eternas Tour" (Eternals Tour).
 The tour was cancelled shortly after its announcement due to management conflicts.
 In August 2023, Fey released a new single, "Veneno" with an accompanying music video and announced a tour would follow across the US and Mexico in the fall.

 In December 2023, Fey announced her long-awaited tour of the United States supported Live Nation, with which she will be touring the country for much of 2024.

 In January 2024, she released her song "Disparándole A La Nada", the song that supports the tour and debuted in the top # 5 of iTunes, and then in position # 4.
 With this song Fey began her promotional tour of the United States.
-She then announce a new show called "Hits" set for Mexico in November 2024.
+She then announced a new show called "Hits Tour" set for Mexico in November 2024.
 She continued to release music in June 2024 with the single "Estoy Bailando Por Ti", a duet with Columbian singer Esteman.
+She continued the "Hits Tour" from 2025 to 2026 after its success in Mexico with dates across the USA, Argentia, Venezuela, and Chile.
+This led to the release of her "FEY HITS TOUR EN VIVO" live album in March 2026.

+Fey is undertaking a brand new show called "Forever 17," debuting in August 2026 in Mexico's Auditorio Nacional.
+Fey has confirmed the show will include covers of songs that served as inspirations throughout her career.